nlrosidi/logit_email_types/README.md

 A logistic regression is simply a non-linear transformation of a linear regression, which can help you more accurately predict the behavior and contributions of your variables.

+## What's included

+This repo includes a python script, data in csv format, and a step-by-step guide with explanations about the impelmentation and underlying math.
+The guide is offered as an HTML or iPython notebook.